 - Heading 1, Heading 2, Heading 3

 - Tags the selection as a table.
 When this selection is made, Acrobat analyzes the selection to determine the location of headings, columns, and rows.
+Note: Table editing can be especially challenging.
+Try to keep them as simple as possible in the source document.

 - Tags the selection as a table or header cell.
 Use this option to merge cells that are incorrectly split.
+Note: Table editing can be especially challenging.
+Try to keep them as simple as possible in the source document.

 - Tags the selection as a background element, or artifact, removing the item from the tag tree so that it does not appear in the reflowed document and is not read by screen readers.